 Round up your purchases and put the extra savings toward your student debt load.

-Sum-it is a student loan payment app that collects spare change from your purchases and applies it to your student loan debt.
-You link your credit and debit cards to the app, and as you spend money, Sum-it rounds up your purchases to the nearest dollar.
+Sum-sum, formerly Sum-it, is a student loan payment app that collects spare change from your purchases and applies it to your student loan debt.
+You link your credit and debit cards to the app, and as you spend money, Sum-sum rounds up your purchases to the nearest dollar.
 Then, once a month, it applies those savings toward your student debt load to help you pay back your loans faster.

 You can invite your friends and family to contribute to your loans, too, by matching any extra payments you make each month.